Table of Contents

 Hummingbirds and bees are also crazy about milkweed, as are many other insects.
 And a few species of bugs depend on it entirely.
 Tending native milkweed on your property is a wonderful way to support Mother Nature.
 Once you get it established, it will start to spread by rhizomes.

-There’s a second species of Milkweed around Haliburton, Ontario, Canada.
+There’s a second common species of Milkweed around Haliburton, Ontario, Canada.
 That’s swamp milkweed, or in Chippewa, bu’giso’win meaning “swimming”.
 It’s not as palatable.
 It’s mostly been used as a purgative root medicine.
-We will be covering it in 2022!
+We will be covering it in 2022 (see it here now)!
 We’ll also be talking about milkweed in December 2021’s Wood Folk Diary, about monarch butterflies.

 The milky juice stains.